Pelicans vs. Clippers Prediction & Picks - January 5

 - Computer Predicted Total: 228.6

-- New Orleans and its opponents have exceeded the total 48.6% of the time this season (17 out of 35).
-That's more often than Los Angeles and its opponents have (14 out of 33).

-- The Clippers have an .808 winning percentage as a moneyline favorite (21-5) this season while the Pelicans have a .625 winning percentage as a moneyline underdog (10-6).
+- The Pelicans have a .579 winning percentage as a moneyline favorite (11-8) this season while the Clippers have a .000 winning percentage as a moneyline underdog (0-7).

 Put your picks to the test and bet on the Pelicans with BetMGM Sportsbook.